-- Four weeks prior to the defence date, the student must submit the PhD Departmental Defence Request form and the signed PhD Thesis Approval form to the KPE Office of the Registrar and Student Services.
-The Director of Graduate Studies must approve the request to defend before a date can be confirmed. - The KPE Office of the Registrar and Student Services will confirm the defence booking. - A reminder email will be sent to the student, committee members and chair one day prior to the defence.
+- Four weeks prior to the defence date, the student must submit the PhD Departmental Defence Request Form and the signed Thesis Approval Form to the KPE Office of the Registrar and Student Services.
+The Associate Dean, Graduate Education must approve the request to defend before a date can be confirmed. - The KPE Office of the Registrar and Student Services will confirm the defence booking. - A reminder email will be sent to the student, committee members and chair one day prior to the defence.